scarhand/st-lucide/readme.md

 ## Usage

 Icons can be used as web components, by prefixing the name of the icon with `icon-`.
-See [feathericons.com/](https://feathericons.com/) for a complete list of icons.
+See [lucide.dev](https://lucide.dev/) for a complete list of icons.
 ```
 <icon-activity />
 ```

-Any attributes will be forwarded to the feather svg icon.
+Any attributes will be forwarded to the lucide svg icon.
 ```
 <icon-activity stroke-width="1" color="red" />
 ```